nsauzede/scftgu/README.md

 SystemC study material, examples and exercises corrosponding to "System C From the Ground Up" second edition.
 Original code.

-Update submodules to get the systemc library (source).
+Update submodules to get the systemc library (source):
+---
+git submodule update --init --recursive
+---

 To build a library used by the examples: